Editorial Style Guide

 Other Often-Used or Confused Terms Ryan Askewacronyms

-Spell out the term on first reference, with the acronym following in parentheses.
+Spell out the term on first mention (if mentioned more than once), with the acronym following in parentheses.
 Example:

 - "The Center for Multicultural Advancement and Student Success (CMASS) is a student-centered learning agency within the Division of the Center for Student Development."